VIALabs-io/node-project/README.md

    ```bash
    cp .env.example .env
    ```
-   Open the `.env` file and update the following variables:
+   Open the `.env` file and update the necessary environment variables:
    - **`NODE_PRIVATE_KEY`**: This is a critical environment variable that should be set to your node's private key.
 It is required for the application to function correctly.
    - **`NODE_PUBLIC_KEY`**: Set this to your node's public key for the provided private key.
-   - **`DATA_STREAM_PORT`**: This is the port that the Express server will run on.
-It defaults to `3000`, but you can change it if needed.
-If you do not provide a port, the Data Stream Server does not run.
+   - **`DATA_STREAM_PORT`**: This is the port that the optional `DataStreamServer` will use.
+If not specified, it will not be started.
-   - **`NODE_ENV`**: This environment variable controls the mode in which the application runs.
-By default, the Docker setup will run the application in `development` mode for safety.
-You can leave this as `development` for testing, or set it to `production` if you are ready to deploy.

    Example `.env` file configuration:
    ```env